felderdigital/garden-foot/content/_index.md

 title = "Home"
 type = "page"
 [[blocks]]
-a_1 = "Serving Toms River and Ocean County Residents" a_subtitle = "Dr. Manooj Prasad DPM" a_title = "Garden State Foot &amp; Ankle Group" template = "about"
+a_1 = "Wound Care Specialist and Podiatric Surgeon located in Toms River, New Jersey." a_subtitle = "Dr. Manooj Prasad DPM" a_title = "Garden State Foot &amp; Ankle Group" template = "about"